Pickford's House Museum: History

-is an elegant Georgian town house built by the prominent architect Joseph Pickford in 1770 for his own family.
+is an elegant Georgian town house built by the prominent architect Joseph Pickford in 1763-65 for his own family.

-When Pickford died he left the house to Reverend Joseph Pickford who had the house extended and divided into two properties..
-He left the house to his cousin William Pickford in his will in 1844.
+When Pickford died he left the house to his son Reverend Joseph Pickford who had the house extended and divided into two properties in 1812 when his mother died.
+He left the house to his cousin William Pickford in his will in 1836.
 William promptly mortgaged the house and by 1850 it was sold to William Evans (1788–1856) of Allestree Hall.
 His son Sir Thomas William Evans 1st Bt, who was also a politician, sold it in 1879 to Frederick Ward who sold it to William Curgenven, the first of a number of surgeons to own it.
 In 1977 it was upgraded from Grade II to Grade I. It was purchased in 1982 by Derby City Council.
 The council did not pay enough attention to its Grade I status and they removed chimneys, floors and walls without applying for permission.

 Pickford's House has been run by Derby Museums Trust since October 2012.